Thomas-mcinally/advent-of-code/README.md

 - Improved folder structure and refactor code to be professional
 - Get feedback from experienced C developer
 - Redo in C++ to see main differences?

-- Make sure day2 work with new read_file_to_lines func